glotzerlab/signac-docs/docs/source/aggregation.rst

 aggregator
 ==========

-An :class:`~flow.aggregator` is used as a decorator for an operation function which acts as an entry point to define the type of aggregation to perform while submitting or running the operation function.
+An :class:`~flow.aggregator` is used as a decorator for operation functions which allows users to aggregate jobs and pass them as arguments in the operation functions.
 .. code-block:: python

     # project.py